reconjohn/PtD/docs/osha.md

 > OSHA 1926.501(b)(11): ...
 Each employee on a steep roof with unprotected sides and edges 6 feet (1.8 m) or more above lower levels shall be protected from falling by guardrail systems with toeboards, safety net systems, or personal fall arrest systems.

+### Guard rail
+The top rails of a guardrail system must be 39 to 45 inches above the walking/working surface (29 CFR 1926.502(b)(1)).
+Intermediate structural members (for example, midrails or screens) must be installed when there is no wall or parapet wall at least 21 inches high (29 CFR 1926.502(b)(2)).
+Midrails, when used, must be installed midway between the top edge of the guardrail system and the walking/ working surface (29 CFR 1926.502(b)(2)(i)).

+### Parapets
+Designers should take the following steps to prevent falls from roofs during construction [Gambatese et al. 1997, 2005; OSHA Alliance Program 2010; ICC 2012]

+Ensure that parapets meet the OSHA height requirement for guardrails of 42 inches (1.1 meters) plus or minus 3 inches (8cm) above the finished roof surface.
+An additional 6 inches may be necessary to account for subfloor depth, beams, columns, etc.

 ## Incident reports
 A recent incident cited by OSHA about fatal electrocution leading to the company facing panelties at Kansas.